 “This is delicious!” my husband announced after the first bite.
 “I’m glad you didn’t change anything for your blog”.
 Well… I kinda did.
 Years ago, I started adding vegetables to my meatloaves to make them more nutritious.
-This time I took it one step further and used chicken to make an even healthier and lighter version – less than 250 calories for a thick slice.
-It was so flavorful and tender that he didn’t even notice.
+This time I took it one step further and used chicken to make an even healthier and lighter version – about 300 calories for a thick slice.
+The ground chicken meatloaf was so flavorful and tender that he didn’t even notice.
 (Unfortunately he liked it so much that he ate four slices!)

-Some excellent sides for chicken meatloaf are Butternut Squash With Warm Cinnamon Dressing, Grilled Coleslaw (or any coleslaw), Basic Mashed Potatoes and Mashed Potato Pancakes (especially if you have leftover mashed potatoes hanging around).
+Some excellent sides for chicken meatloaf are Butternut Squash With Warm Cinnamon Dressing, Grilled Coleslaw (or any coleslaw), Root Vegetable Mash, Basic Mashed Potatoes and Mashed Potato Pancakes (especially if you have leftover mashed potatoes hanging around).

 Tailor To Your Taste